lllyasviel/sketchKeras/README.md

 # sketchKeras
-An u-net with some algorithm to take sketch from paints.
+An u-net with some algorithm to take the sketch from a painting.

 # requirement
 * Keras